jeff5/python-with-science/doc/source/spiral/spiral.rst

 Drawing starts with the smallest square tile, nearest the middle, and continues anti-clockwise, putting down tiles.

 Each tile is slightly bigger than the last.
-Each circuit has a number of tiles you choose, 9 in this case.
+Each circuit has the same number of tiles, that you choose, 9 in this case.
 By the time it gets round once, the tile is twice the original size, and twice as far from the centre.
 It will go round as many times as you choose.